TJurijs/sap-rpt-1-oss/README.md

 # SAP RPT Playground

 Interactive playground for the `SAP/sap-rpt-1-oss` tabular in-context learner.
 The app combines a FastAPI backend with a React/Vite frontend so you can upload datasets, monitor progress live, and download scored test results.
+The scripts and instructions were tested on macOS; Windows users may need to adapt paths, shell commands, or dependency setup.

 ## Requirements